 “What comes next?”

-Footnote #3.
+Footnote #4.
 Incompetent Diplomacy.
-In Egypt our diplomats kept blindly supporting the Muslim Brotherhood simply because it had the organizational capability to win election and despite the fact that the Muslim Brotherhood once in power was steadily moving the country in a definite direction ever stronger opposed by the vast majority of Egyptian citizens.
-That American intransigence, its obstinate faith in a western-style democracy for Egypt, its failure to recognize popular real world Egyptian dynamics, its inability (or unwillingness) to view the board from the other side, encouraged the Muslim Brotherhood to move even further against the wishes of the population – until there was no option left (short of civil war) except for the US-trained Egyptian military to step in and once again hold the country together for yet another “transitional period”.
+In Egypt our diplomats kept blindly supporting the Muslim Brotherhood simply because it had the organizational capability to win election and despite the fact that the Muslim Brotherhood once in power was steadily moving the country in a definite direction ever more strongly opposed by the vast majority of Egyptian citizens.
+That American intransigence, its obstinate faith in a western-style democracy for Egypt under orthodox Muslim rule, its failure to recognize popular real world Egyptian dynamics, its inability (or unwillingness) to view the board from the other side, encouraged the Muslim Brotherhood to move even further against the wishes of the population – until there was no option left (short of civil war) except for the US-trained Egyptian military to step in and once again hold the country together for yet another “transitional period”.
 And once it did step in, neither the military or the majority of Egyptians or the remaining civilian leadership had much regard for the Americans and their crude and inflexible schoolbook dogma.
-Today America is not welcome in Egypt, and for very good “diplomatic” reason.
+Today America is not welcome in Egypt, and for very good “diplomatic” reasons.

 (The US Embassy in Baghdad is the biggest diplomatic embarrassment in world history, surpassing anything even the Romans ever invented; only incredibly naïve and ignorant super-spoiled Americans could ever have dreamed up such an asinine creation.
 Can anyone imagine such a huge walled fortress covering 104 prime acres in northwest Washington manned by an army of 20,000 diplomats operating with full immunity, all being supplied daily by speeding convoys escorted by heavily armed mercenaries wearing black masks in armored vehicles coming and going from the Baltimore docks?
 The greatest failing of contemporary Americans is their inability, or unwillingness, to view the board from the vantage of the other side.
 The supreme arrogance is simply breathtaking.)